v13j0/cookunity-challenge/README.md

 - Provides forms for adding new cards.
 - Utilizes Next.js routing for navigation between pages.

+## Prerequisites

+Before running the project, ensure you have the following versions installed:

+- Node.js: v18.0.0 or later
+- npm: v8.0.0 or later
+- React: v18.0.0 or later (included in the project dependencies)
+- TypeScript: v5.0.0 or later (included in the project dependencies)
+- NestJS: v10.0.0 or later (included in the project dependencies)

 ## Instructions for Running

 ### Backend